 - Satisfactory attendance in all required clinical and medical physics courses, seminars and conferences including medical physics seminars, radiation safety in-services, chart rounds, and clinical morning conferences.

 - Successfully passing end-of-year examinations as outlined by the Physics Education Committee.

-- Vacation: 15 days (3 weeks) per year plus a variable number of meeting days.
+- Vacation: 15 days (3 weeks) per year plus a variable number of meeting days and institutional holidays.

-- Office space: Each resident has a personal desk space with a computer which has access to patient information and the Internet.
+- Office space: Each resident has a personal desk space with a laptop and dual monitor computer which has access to patient information and the Internet.

 - Pagers: Cleveland Clinic has a text paging system.

-We are seeking candidates with a PhD in Physics or related fields for one medical physics resident position.
-The physics resident will work with a team of physicists and dosimetrists to be trained in all aspects of clinical radiation therapy physics.
-This position is designed to include 2 years of clinical training plus 1 year of research.
+We are seeking candidates with a PhD/MS in Medical Physics, Physics, or related fields for two medical physics resident positions.
+The physics residents will work with a team of physicists and dosimetrists to be trained in all aspects of clinical radiation therapy physics.
+This position is designed to include two years of clinical training with optional 1-year research.

 Current Physics Residents